-It is also possible to get an authorisation for use of a plant protection product if you apply for an extension of a product authorisation for minor use, a so called UPMA.
+According to the EU Plant Protection Products Regulation it is possible to extend the use of an authorised plant protection product if you apply for an extension of a product authorisation for minor uses.

-You can apply for UPMA if you are or if you represent
+You can apply for an extension for minor uses if you are or if you represent

 - an official or scientific body in the field of agriculture